Pituohai/pituohai.github.io/_pages/about.md

 2. Our paper, titled 'Unobtrusive Nighttime Movement Monitoring to Support Nursing Home Continence Care: Machine Learning Study,' was accepted for publication in JMIR Nursing, September 2024.
 3. Our paper, titled 'Detection of Eating Gestures in Older Persons Using IMU Sensors with Multi-Stage Temporal Convolutional Network,' was accepted for publication in the IEEE Sensors Journal, August 2024.
 4. Our paper, titled 'Eating Speed Measurement Using Wrist-Worn IMU Sensors Towards Free-Living Environments,' was accepted for publication in the IEEE Journal of Biomedical and Health Informatics, July 2024.
-5. Our paper, titled 'Evaluation Metrics for Food Intake Activity Recognition Using Segment-Wise IoU,' was accepted in the conference 2024 IEEE International Symposium on Medical Measurements and Applications (MeMeA), wiht oral presentation, June 2024.
+5. We presented our work titled 'Evaluation Metrics for Food Intake Activity Recognition Using Segment-Wise IoU' in the conference 2024 IEEE International Symposium on Medical Measurements and Applications (MeMeA) with oral presentation, June 2024.